hanatos/vkdt/src/pipe/modules/jddcnn/readme.md

 Vannson](https://github.com/AdrienVannson/gpu-denoising.git).

-a word of warning: this module is *extremely slow*. it can take like a full second on a 42MP image (RTX 3080 Ti).
+a word of warning: this module is *extremely slow*. it can take like a full second on a 42MP image (RTX 3080 Ti). you might want to directly route out the result via `o-exr` (maybe after input device transform in the `colour` module) and then do the rest of the grading on the exr for faster interaction.

 as a sidenote, [working with neural networks is pretty exciting](https://youtu.be/4h-wVe9a6rQ?t=116).